Gandi/packet-journey/README.md

 kni             = 3,0 ; lcore_tx,kthread
 ```

-Those settings will launch pktj with 2 forwarding threads, on core 1 and 2, a KNI tx thread on core 3, will launch the script ```up.sh``` after setting up the KNI.
+These settings will launch the following:

+* pktj with 2 forwarding threads, on core 1 and 2,
+* a KNI tx thread on core 3, and
+* the script ```up.sh``` after setting up the KNI.

-The script `up.sh` is configuring the KNI IPv4, IPv6 and mac addresses.
-It also start some processes (bgpd and zebra in our case).
+The script `up.sh` configures the KNI IPv4, IPv6 and MAC addresses.
+It also
+starts some processes (bgpd and zebra in our case).

 ```